ABC Far North Radio 105.7 FM

 The Bureau of Meteorology keeps the public informed by providing advice in the form of cyclone warnings, watches and severe weather warnings.

-A cyclone watch is issued at six hourly intervals if a cyclone or potential cyclone exists and there is a likelihood gale force winds or stronger will affect coastal or island communities within the next 24 to 48 hours.
-A cyclone warning is issued at three hourly intervals if gale force winds or stronger are expected to affect coastal or island communities within the next 24 hours.
-Warnings are updated every hour when a cyclone is close to landfall.
+A cyclone watch is issued at six-hourly intervals if a cyclone or potential cyclone exists and there is a likelihood gale force winds or stronger will affect coastal or island communities within the next 24 to 48 hours.
+A cyclone warning is issued at three-hourly intervals if gale force winds or stronger are expected to affect coastal or island communities within the next 24 hours.
+Warnings are updated hourly when a cyclone is close to landfall.

 A severe weather warning may be issued if the system is no longer a cyclone but communities are still being threatened by damaging winds, flooding rains or pounding seas.
 Damage caused by a tropical cyclone can easily be kept to a minimum by taking preventative measures before the cyclone season arrives (usually November to April).